MK316/MK316.github.io/contents/profile.md

 ```
 1993 ~ 1998 B.A. in Linguistics at Korea University, Seoul, South Korea
 1998 ~ 2000 M.A. in Linguistics at Korea University, Seoul, South Korea
-2000 ~ 2002 Ph.D (2 years' of course work) in Linguistics at Korea University, Seoul, South Korea
+2000 ~ 2002 Ph.D (2 years of course work; interrupted) in Linguistics at Korea University, Seoul, South Korea
 2003 ~ 2011 Ph.D. in Linguistics at State University of New York (Stonybrook), NY, USA
 ```
 ## Academic Career